Updated February 24, 2019

-This page describes several key terms used by the Digital Learning Coalition in presentations, documents, and on the website.
+This page describes several key terms used by the Digital Learning Collaborative in presentations, documents, and on this website.
 We purposely call these descriptions and characterizations instead of definitions, because the focus should be on the value and effectiveness of instructional practices, not on whether a certain practice fits a specific definition.

 Online learning encompasses a wide range of educational activities, tools, and resources that are delivered via the Internet.
 These can be schools in which the large majority of curriculum is delivered online, and interaction between students and teachers, and between students, is mostly or entirely at a distance.
 Online learning can be the online component of specific activities in mainstream classrooms, such as students using instructional math software for an hour per week in a class that otherwise uses face-to-face teaching, group activities, and a range of similar approaches that are common in traditional schools.